Faster Geometric Algorithms via Dynamic Determinant Computation: Implementation and Experimental Analysis

-For the experimental analysis of the behaviour of dynamic determinants used in convex hull algorithms (Alg.~\ref{AlgBB}, Sect.~\ref{sect:convex_hulls}), we experiment with four state-of-the-art exact convex hull packages.
-Two of them implement incremental convex hull algorithms: {\tt triangulation}~\cite{BoiDevHor09} implements \cite{CMS93} and {\tt beneath-and-beyond (bb)} in {\tt polymake}~\cite{Gawrilow99polymake}.
+We perform an experimental analysis on the behavior of the application of dynamic determinants in geometric computation.
+Our main focus is to provide exact determinant constructions to volume computation.
+Since convex hull computation is closely connected to volume computation (cf.\ Section~\ref{sect:convex_hulls}) we study also convex hull algorithms.
+We experiment with four state-of-the-art convex hull packages.
+Two of them implement incremental convex hull algorithms: {\tt Triangulation}~\cite{Hornus15} implements~\cite{CMS93} and {\tt beneath-and-beyond (bb)} implements the Beneath-and-Beyond algorithm in {\tt polymake}~\cite{Gawrilow99polymake}.
 The package {\tt cdd}~\cite{cddlib} implements the double description method, and {\tt lrs} implements the gift-wrapping algorithm using reverse search~\cite{Avis98lrs}.
-We propose and implement a variant of {\tt triangulation}, which we will call {\tt hdch}, implementing the hashed dynamic determinants scheme for dimensions higher than $6$ (using Eigen for initial determinant and adjoint or inverse matrix computation) and using Laplace determinant algorithm for lower dimensions.
-The main difference between this implementation and Alg.~\ref{AlgBB} of Sect.~\ref{sect:convex_hulls} is that it does not sort the points and, before inserting a point, it performs a point location.
-Thus, we can take advantage of our scheme in two places: in the orientation predicates appearing in the point location procedure and in the ones that appear in construction of the convex hull.
+All packages apart from {\tt cdd} can be used to compute volumes of polytopes.
+We show that the application of our method accelerates {\tt Triangulation} and outperforms other software.

 We design the input of our experiments parametrized on the number type of the coefficients and on the distribution of the points.
+We test our method with {\it synthetic data} first.
 The number type is either rational or integer.
-From now on, when we refer to rational and integer we mean scenario (b) and (d), respectively.
-We test three uniform point distributions: (i) in the $d$-cube \([-100,100]^d\), (ii) in the origin-centered $d$-ball of radius $100$, and (iii) on the surface of that ball.
+From now on, when we refer to rational and integer we mean scenario~(b) and (d), respectively.
+We test the three uniform point distributions described below.
+When the performance of the tested algorithms on two different distributions is similar, we present the results that correspond to only one of the distributions. \begin{description} \item[i.] in the $d$-cube \([-100,100]^d\), \item[ii.] in the origin-centered $d$-ball of radius $100$, and \item[iii.] on the surface of the ball of (ii). \end{description}

+First, we test our method against volume computation provided by {\tt lrs}.
+Our software in dimension $6$ can be up to $20$ times faster (Figure~\ref{tbl:vol}).
+This is an experimental evidence that our method could be used to compute volumes of polytopes for which state-of-the-art methods halt.
+Also note that the algorithms of {\tt vinci}~\cite{vinci} another state-of-the-art software for exact volume computation were not faster than {\tt lrs} in our experiments.
+In particular, the only available algorithm that {\tt vinci} provides when the input polytope representation is given by points and the inequalities are not known uses {\tt lrs}.